mui/material-ui/docs/data/joy/getting-started/tutorial/tutorial.md

 ## 🎁 Bonus: Build a toggle for light and dark mode

-The `useColorScheme` hook greatly simplifies the implementation of a toggle button for switching between light and dark mode in an app.
+The `useColorScheme` hook aids in the implementation of a toggle button for switching between light and dark mode in an app.
 It also enables Joy UI to ensure that the user-selected mode (which is stored in `localStorage` by default) stays in sync across browser tabs.

 Add `useColorScheme` to your import from `@mui/joy/styles`: